-Office Relocation: Employee’s Rights
+Office Relocation Employee Rights

 If your company is about to move office, it can be a worrying time for employees, particularly if the new office lease space is located much further away.
 It is important to weigh up the pros and cons before making any rash decisions and make sure that you are fully aware of your rights and position when it comes to the office relocation process.